ftzahura/SettingUpELM/README.md

 CreateSurfdataDomainNetcdf.ipynb: creates surface and domain netcdfs for user defined resolution and area of interest from a coarse global domain and surface dataset.
 This python notebook was generated following the MATLAB scripts by Gautam Bisht: https://github.com/bishtgautam/matlab-script-for-clm-sparse-grid/

 **Step 2:**
-Update_surfdata.ipynb: updates surface dataset generated using coarse resolution global surface dataset with high resolution (1km) data.
+Update_surfdata.ipynb: updates surface dataset generated in **Step 1** using coarse resolution global surface dataset with high resolution (1km) data.

 **Step 3:**
 ELM_documentation.ipynb contains steps to set up an ELM case on NERSC and submit run for spin up and transient cases.